Jack Ramsay: Portland Trail Blazers (1976–1986)

-Indiana Pacers
+Indiana Pacers (1986–1988)

 Ramsay took over as coach of the Indiana Pacers for the 1986–87 season.
-Ramsay coached the Pacers to their second winning record as an NBA team.
+Ramsay coached the Pacers to their second non-losing record as an NBA team.
 However, Ramsay was unable to duplicate that success in later seasons.
 Ramsay resigned as Pacers coach during the 1988–89 season after a 0–7 start.

 When Ramsay left the Pacers, he was second on the all-time wins list for NBA coaches with 864 wins, trailing only Red Auerbach.
 When he retired, Ramsay had the most combined college and professional wins of any coach.
 In 1992, Ramsay was inducted into the Basketball Hall of Fame.
 The Trail Blazers retired Number 77 in Ramsay's honor on Jan.
 14, 1993, symbolically recognizing the 1977 Championship.
 In 1996, he was voted one of the 10 greatest coaches in NBA history.

 Broadcasting and media

 After his coaching career ended, Ramsay spent nine years as a television color commentator for the Philadelphia 76ers and the Miami Heat.
 The games were broadcast from South Florida's Sunshine Network (now Sun Sports), Fox Sports Florida, and sometimes local Miami station WBFS (then a UPN affiliate).
 Ramsay worked alongside announcer Eric Reid.